xet7/beryldb/README.md

 ## Source code organization

-Source code is contained in the `src/` directory.
+Beryl's source code is contained in the `src/` directory.
 The Makefile, which is created after configuring Beryl, is located in the root directory.

 Inside the root directory, you will find:

-* `src`: contains Beryl's implementation, written in C++.
+* `src`: Contains Beryl's implementation, written in C++.
+* `include`: Contains Beryl's headers.
+* `etc`: Libraries developed by 3rd party organizations.
+* `make`: Contains several Perl-based functions to compile BerylDB.

 ## Contributing